You need to be creating content.

 But before we get started, let me clarify something.
 When I am talking about content creation, I am talking about blog posts, podcast episodes, YouTube videos, content upgrades, social media posts (including those you make in Facebook groups), and even your paid products.

 Ready to dive in?
 Sweet!
-To make this series even easier to follow along, I have created a 11 page workbook just for you!
+To make this series even easier to follow along, I have created an 11-page workbook just for you!

 Why Knowing Your Business Purpose is ESSENTIAL For Content Creation

-If you don’t have a purpose for you business, then you are going in blind with everything you create from content to your offers.
+If you don’t have a purpose for your business, then you are going in blind with everything you create from content to your offers.